What To Do In Bali for 5 Days

 - Highly recommended to check out some off-the-beaten path local activities like the semi-annual celebrations or cock fights – talk to your driver

 - Never pay for asking price at local markets.
-Start at 40% and go up from there.
+Negotiate by starting at 40% and going up from there.

 - Tanah Lot and Uluwatu are great for sunsets